robo-jones/assign05/README.md

 * __TSPwGenAlgo(W, population_size=50, mutation_rate=0.01, explore_rate=0.5)__
-  * input: an adjacency weight matrix, population size to use, mutation rate, and exploration rate (lower exploration rate means a smaller group of 'fit' individuals should be used for reproduction, a larger exploration rate means a larger group of individuals should be used - you can implement this however you, but it should have some affect on how reproduction is done)
+  * input: an adjacency weight matrix, maximum number of generations, population size to use, mutation rate, and exploration rate (lower exploration rate means a smaller group of 'fit' individuals should be used for reproduction, a larger exploration rate means a larger group of individuals should be used)
   * output/return: a dictionary containing the solution path and distance, and a list with the shortest distance found in each generation (see assign5.py)